 Affinity is different than love.

-It’s more practical, more rational.
+Affinity is more practical, more rational.
 Pragmatic marketers seek to create more preference, more loyalty over time to generate profits and growth.

 Learn more about obtaining and retaining customers at Pragmatic Institute’s Market.